ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 - The specified mining partition index does not have to be under the current weave size.
 This makes it possible to configure storage modules in advance.
 Once the weave data grows sufficiently large to start filling the mining partition at the specified index, the node will begin placing the new data in the already configured storage module.

 {% hint style="danger" %}
 It is very dangerous to have two or more nodes mine independently using the same mining address.
 If they find and publish blocks simultaneously, the network will slash your rewards and revoke the mining permission of the mining address!
-In order to have multiplier nodes use the same mining address they must be configured to use coordinated mining.
+In order to have multiple nodes use the same mining address they must be configured to use coordinated mining.
 See the [Coordinated Mining Guide](coordinated-mining.md) for more information.
 {% endhint %}

 #### Copying Data Across Storage Modules